Kentucky Appellate Court Decides Payable On Death Issue

 “KRS 391.315(1)(a) provides the funds remaining in a joint account at the death of a party belong to the surviving party.”

 In a 2018 case, Coe v.
 Schick, the Kentucky Appellate Court ruled directly on one of the most common methods for transfer of bank account assets upon death.
 It also directly described some of the perils of using Payable on Death beneficiary designation without the assistance of an experienced estate planning attorney.

-A Payable On Death or POD account is a non-probate transfer arrangement between a bank and a customer.
-Upon the death of the account owner(s), the account automatically transfers to the beneficiaries as the new owners.
-It’s also referred to as a Totten trust.
-Many people use this as a way to simplify transfers of assets at death.
+A Payable On Death or POD account is an arrangement between a bank and an account holder.
+When the account holder dies, the contents of the account are automatically transferred to the beneficiaries as the new owners.

-However, Jennie asserted her rights to the CD and the bank account in William’s probate proceeding.
-The estate disallowed her claim and ultimately made final settlement and distribution.
+Jennie asserted her position as POD beneficiary of the CD and the bank account during probate proceedings.
+Her claim was denied by the estate, and ultimately the estate made final settlement and distribution.

 Reference: Justia (June 29, 2018) “Coe v.
 Schick”